Tabs16/GLS/docs/static-functions.md

-# Statics
+# Static Functions

-GLS syntax for static functions behave almost identical to the member equivalents.
+GLS syntax for static functions behaves almost identically to the member equivalents.
 The only difference is that accessing them takes in the class name instead of an instance reference.

 ```gls
 class start : Utilities